- Dine, Play, Stay

 We appreciate your interest in employment opportunities with the Times Square Alliance.
 We encourage you to review our jobs postings and apply for a specific opening.

 The Times Square Fellows Program provides exceptional students or recent graduates interested in public service with the opportunity to work within one of the country’s most respected and high-profile non-profits.
-Fellowships are paid (and includes a local transportation stipend) and are full time for the summer.
-Areas of focus include policy, planning and design, public space management, events and programming, communications and government affairs.
+Fellowships are paid and are full time for the summer.
 Times Square Fellows are assigned to a department to assist with and advance major projects or initiatives.
 In addition, a core part of the program is regular professional development programming, which includes lunches and talks with senior Alliance staff as well as community, civic and governmental leaders.

-Fellows are eligible to work in various departments, some of which include Public Arts, Operations, Administration, Communications, and Economic Development & Policy.
-Applicants must specify their first and second fellow preferences when completing their application.
-Below are descriptions of each fellow and of the Times Square Alliance.
-Please review before applying.
+Fellows are eligible to work in various areas some of which can include Public Arts, Operations, Administration, Communications, Policy, Planning and Research, Public Space Management and Government Affairs.
+Applicants must specify their first and second fellowship preferences when completing their application.
+Below are descriptions of each fellowship for 2024.